GuiMartinelli/minishell/README.md

 - Have a working history.
 - Search and launch the right executable (based on the PATH variable or using a
 relative or an absolute path).
 - Not use more than one global variable.
-Think about it.
-You will have to explain
-its purpose.
 - Not interpret unclosed quotes or special characters which are not required by the
 subject such as \ (backslash) or ; (semicolon).
 - Handle ’ (single quote) which should prevent the shell from interpreting the metacharacters in the quoted sequence.